 Calendar Views | FieldCamp

-This guide explains what each view does, when to use it, and how to get the most out of it.
+This guide explains what each view does, when to use it, how the latest color and filter controls work, and how to read the updated Job Tray and Map overlays.
+For a broader tour of the scheduling workspace, start with the Calendar Overview.

 Start with the Command Centre